koalasarelit/902/index.md

 Features:
  1. 32 bit vs 64 bit
-    a. refers to the way a CPU handles data- 64 bit handles more data than 32 bit
+    *. refers to the way a CPU handles data- 64 bit handles more data than 32 bit *.
-    b.
 Most computers today are 64 bit machines
  2. Windows Vista
-    a.
+    -.
 Key features
-        i.
-Sidebar - can be used to attach gadgets; phased out after vista ii.
-UAC - User account control- was either on/off and was introduced to stop people from doing stupid things iii.
-Memory Diagnostic Tool - first introduced in Vista a diagnostic tool for RAM by microsoft iv.
+        *.
+Sidebar - can be used to attach gadgets; phased out after vista *.
+UAC - User account control- was either on/off and was introduced to stop people from doing stupid things *.
+Memory Diagnostic Tool - first introduced in Vista a diagnostic tool for RAM by microsoft *.
 Security Center - Area where the firewall, updates, malware, and security settings were located.
-It only lasted through vista vi.
-Windows Aero - transparent "glass-like" windows border vii.
+It only lasted through vista
+        *.
+Windows Aero - transparent "glass-like" windows border *.
 Bitlocker - used for drive encrption

 You can use the [editor on GitHub](https://github.com/koalasarelit/902/edit/master/index.md) to maintain and preview the content for your website in Markdown files.